Akecel/gabbro/README.md

 - `$HOME/bin` -> If installed as Go Binary (MacOS & Linux)
 - `%USERPROFILE%/bin` If installed as Go Binary (Windows)

-Finaly, you can check that the CLI is properly installed and configured by using this command:
+Finaly, you can check that the CLI is properly installed and configured by using this command :

 ```bash
 ❯ gabbro